Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Problem Formulation

 \subsection{EV Charging Demand Forecasting}

+EV charging demand refers to the aggregated electrical energy consumption (kWh) recorded at each charging station within a given time interval, representing the total power requested by connected electric vehicles.
 The goal is to predict the future EV charging demand of $N$ charging stations in an area.
 We use historical demand from $N$ charging stations and calendar variables as input features.
 Specifically, the calendar variables refer to hour of the day, day of the week, day of the month, day of the year, month of the year, and the year.
 The demand observation of $i$-th charging station at time step $t$ is denoted as $x_{i}^{t}$.
 The corresponding calendar variables of the charging station $i$ are denoted as $z_{i}^{t}$.
-For convenience, we use $X_{i}^{t}$ denotes $\{x_{i}^{t}, z_{i}^{t}\}$, and $\mathcal{X}^{h}_{i}$ denotes $\{X_{i}^{t+1},\cdots,X_{i}^{t+h}\}$.
-The demand observation series of $p$ time steps of $i$-th station is denoted as $Y^{p}_{i}=\{y_{i}^{t+h+1},\cdots,y_{i}^{t+h+p+1}\}$.
-Similarly, the demand forecast series of $p$ time steps of $i$-th station is denoted by $\hat{Y}^{p}_{i}=\{\hat{y}_{i}^{t+h+1},\cdots, \hat{y}_{i}^{t+h+p+1}\}$.
+For convenience, we use $X_{i}^{t}$ denotes $\{x_{i}^{t}, z_{i}^{t}\}$, and $\textbf{\textit{X}}^{h}_{i}$ denotes $\{X_{i}^{t+1},\cdots,X_{i}^{t+h}\}$.
+The demand observation series of $p$ time steps of $i$-th station is denoted as $\textbf{\textit{Y}}^{p}_{i}=\{y_{i}^{t+h+1},\cdots,y_{i}^{t+h+p}\}$.
+Similarly, the demand forecast series of $p$ time steps of $i$-th station is denoted by $\hat{\textbf{\textit{Y}}}^{p}_{i}=\{\hat{y}_{i}^{t+h+1},\cdots, \hat{y}_{i}^{t+h+p}\}$.
 Notably, the quantile loss is used for training a probabilistic forecasting model.
-Quantile regression models estimate the conditional quantile of the target distribution $y$, given the quantile $q$ ,i.e., minimizing the quantile loss or tilted loss:
+Quantile regression models estimate the conditional quantile $q$ of the target distribution $y$, i.e., minimizing the quantile loss:

 where $\hat{y}$ is the predicted value, and $(y)_+=\max(0,y)$.
 In this paper, the multi-output quantile regression neural network (MQNN) is adopted to improve the computation efficiency by training a model that fits all the quantiles.
-Suppose $\mathcal{Q}$ is the number of quantiles, then the $\mathcal{Q}\times p$ matrix $[\hat{Y}_{i}^{p(q)}]_{p,q}$ will be the output of the MQNN of station $i$; MQNN will find the model $\bold{w}_i$ that minimizes the summed quantile loss of different quantiles, i.e., $\mathop{\arg\min}_{\bold{w}_i} \{\sum_{q}\sum_p L_q(y_i^p-\hat{y}_i^p)|\bold{w}_i]\}$.
+Suppose $\mathcal{Q}$ is the number of quantiles, then the $\mathcal{Q}\times p$ matrix $[\hat{\textbf{\textit{Y}}}_{i}^{p(q)}]_{p,q}$ will be the output of the MQNN of station $i$; MQNN will find the model $\bold{w}_i$ that minimizes the summed quantile loss of different quantiles, i.e., $\mathop{\arg\min}_{\bold{w}_i} \{\sum_{q}\sum_p L_q(y_i^p-\hat{y}_i^p)|\bold{w}_i]\}$.